emsesp/docs/Contributing.md

 - Expand thw documentation with more details, fixing spelling mistakes and other inaccuracies you may find

 ## Editing articles
-!> Warning: You need a GitHub user account to be able to edit!
+!> You need a GitHub user account to be able to edit!

 If you spot an error in an article use the *Improve this article* link at the top of the page to correct it.
 Note you will need a GitHub account.
 Make the change, click on "Propose file change" and "Create pull request".